Spanning and Splitting: Integer Semidefinite Programming for the Quadratic Minimum Spanning Tree Problem: Introduction

 We exploit our MISDP formulation for the QMSTP to derive a doubly nonnegative (DNN) relaxation of the problem.
 DNN relaxations have matrix variables that are both positive semidefinite and nonnegative.
 Our DNN relaxation for the MISDP does not include the connectivity constraint in the form of a linear matrix inequality, because that constraint has only a small impact on the bound.
 Moreover, preliminary computational results show that the cut-set constraints also have a small impact on the quality of our doubly nonnegative relaxation of the QMSTP.
 However, the RLT-type constraints improve the DNN bound.
 Therefore, we add RLT-type constraints to the DNN relaxation of the QMSTP.
+Although our relaxation is theoretically dominated by the relaxation of~\cite{GUIMARAES202046}, we carefully selected which constraints to include in the relaxation in order to achieve an optimal balance between solution quality and computational efficiency.
 The resulting relaxation has a large number of constraints, and it is difficult to solve using state-of-the-art interior point methods.
 Therefore, we design a version of the Peaceman-Rachford splitting method (PRSM) that is able to handle a large number of cutting-planes efficiently.
 In particular, the PRSM algorithm is adding violated RLT-type inequalities iteratively while using warm-starts.
 The computational results show that our bounds for the QMSTP outperform bounds from the literature in quality, as well as in computational time required to obtain them.
-Our approach shows significant improvement over other methods from the literature, particularly for larger instances, specifically, for graphs with more than 30 vertices.
+Interestingly, this is true even for the bounds that are theoretically stronger than ours, i.e., the ones of~\cite{GUIMARAES202046}.
+We expect that this has to do with the fact that the stronger relaxation of~\cite{GUIMARAES202046} is hard to solve to high precision, whereas our bounds can be computed with high accuracy, resulting in improved bounds.
+Hence, our approach shows significant improvement over other methods from the literature, particularly for larger instances, specifically, for graphs with more than 30 vertices.